weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Implement_ActiveSync.md

 2. After logging in, the **Server Manager** application will automatically open.
 Select the **X** in the upper-right corner of the screen to close it.

-3. To create recipient mailboxes, you must open the Exchange admin center.
+3. To create on-premises user mailboxes, you must open the on-premises Exchange admin center.
 To do so, select the **Windows** icon on the taskbar, and in the Windows menu select the **Microsoft Exchange Server 2019** group.
 In the program group, select **Exchange Administrative Center**.

 4. This will open **Internet Explorer**, which will attempt to access the EAC.
 IE will display an error page indicating **This site is not secure**.
 Select **More information,** which displays a message indicating **The hostname in the website’s security certificate differs from the website you are trying to visit**.
 ‎